 /etc/clustershell/groups) with the node details.

-Setup passwordless SSH between the Cluster Master (splunk-cm01) and all other hosts
+Setup passwordless SSH between the Cluster Manager (splunk-cm01) and all other hosts

-Run ssh-keygen on Cluster Master to generate the public and private keys as root user (required to perform any root level activities like applying packages, setting limits etc).
+Run ssh-keygen on Cluster Manager to generate the public and private keys as root user (required to perform any root level activities like applying packages, setting limits etc).

 Now copy the public key to all the Splunk servers using the following script.